ToshioCP/Gtk4-tutorial/gfm/sec24.md

 FC '(' NUM ',' NUM ',' NUM ')';
 ~~~

-You can find this is a primary_procedure easily.
-The parser of the turtle language analyzes the turtle source code in the same way.
+The parser analyzes the turtle source code and if the input matches the definition above, the parser recognizes it as a primary procedure.

 The grammar of turtle is described in the [document](turtle_doc.md).
 The following is an extract from the document.